 Turbine Heights

 The diagram shows some turbines in comparison with familiar objects.
-From left to right we have the "Gherkin" (30 St. Mary Axe) in London, which is one of the biggest office buildings in London and 180m tall.
+From left to right we have the "Gherkin" (30 St. Mary Axe) in London, which is one of the biggest office buildings in London and 591 ft (180m) tall.
 Next, and almost too small to see, is a double-decker bus.
-Then there are 7MW and 4MW turbines 189m and 150m tall, which is a plausible range of sizes for the Navitus Bay farm (the maximum height of 205m declared by Eneco in its scoping report is actually taller than any of the turbines in the diagram).
+Then there are 8MW and 5MW turbines 657ft (200m) and 542ft (165m) tall, which is a plausible range of sizes for the Navitus Bay farm.
+Amazingly, the entire height of Salisbury Cathedral would very nearly fit between the blade tips of even the 5MW turbine.
 This first group of objects is shown at the correct relative scale as they would appear to an observer on a cliff top 45m above sea-level, 14km away.
 You have to stand back from your PC screen a distance of 78 times the height of the Gherkin (measure it on your screen) to see these objects at "life-size"; remember there would be many of them.

 |